bhargava-23/speakspace_hackathon/README.md

 ### **Team: DEADLY DUO**

 A fast, reliable system that transforms raw voice notes into structured, prioritized Notion pages.
-Designed specifically for the **SpeakSpace Hackathon**, this backend demonstrates emotional intelligence, real‑world usability, and strong engineering discipline.
+Designed specifically for the **SpeakSpace Hackathon**, this backend demonstrates emotional intelligence, real-world usability, and strong engineering discipline.

 ---